Nature of Business and Basis of Presentation (Policies)

 The fair value hierarchy is broken down into three levels based on the reliability of inputs and requires an entity to maximize the use of observable inputs, where available.
 The following summarizes the three levels of inputs required, as well as the assets and liabilities that we value using those levels of inputs:

 Inputs to valuation techniques are observable and unobservable.
 Observable inputs reflect market data obtained from independent sources, while unobservable inputs reflect our market assumptions.
 When developing fair value estimates for certain financial assets and liabilities, we maximize the use of observable inputs and minimize the use of unobservable inputs.
 When available, we use quoted market prices, market comparables and discounted cash flow projections.
-Financial assets include money market funds, U.S. treasury notes or bonds, U.S. government agency bonds and Corporate bonds.
+Financial assets include money market funds, U.S. treasury notes or bonds and U.S. government agency bonds.

 In general, and where applicable, we use quoted prices in active markets for identical assets or liabilities to determine fair value.
 If quoted prices in active markets for identical assets or liabilities are not available to determine fair value, then we use quoted prices for similar assets and liabilities or inputs that are observable either directly or indirectly.
 In periods of market inactivity, the observability of prices and inputs may be reduced for certain instruments.
 This condition could cause an instrument to be reclassified from Level 1 to Level 2 or from Level 2 to Level 3.